Explore UCD

 - be familiar with major critical texts pertaining to the development of modern art as a concept within visual art.

-- critically reflect on the key themes of the course - abstract art, collage and photomontage, chance and automatism, the strategies used by women artists, and the gallery space.
+- critically reflect on the key themes of the course - abstract art, use of readymade materials, chance and automatism, other modernisms, and the role of the gallery space.

 Indicative Module Content: